garrettgman/garrettgman.github.io/foundations.md

 Variation creates uncertainty for scientists because it implies that you cannot know what value you will observe when you measure a quantity—even if you have measured the quantity before.
 However, variation also contains information.

-Variation contains clues about natural laws because natural laws constrain how a variable can vary.
-For example, the acceleration of a particle will always be related to the particle's mass and the forces acting on the particle.
-The acceleration can vary, but only in ways that preserve the relationship $F = MA$.
+Variation contains clues about natural laws because natural laws determine how a variable will vary.
+Consider a particle in a physical system.
+The acceleration of the particle will vary as the forces that act on the particle change because the acceleration is determined by the forces according to the law $F = MA$.

 This law will leave fingerprints on the pattern of variation displayed by acceleration.
-If you measure both the acceleration of a particle and the force acting on it, you may notice that the values of the acceleration and the force correspond in a systematic way.
+If you measure both the acceleration of the particle and the force acting on it, you may notice that the values of the acceleration and the force correspond in a systematic way.
 The value of $A$ will be high whenever the value of $F$ is high, and the value of $A$ will be low when the value of $F$ is low.
 This behavior is known as _covariation_, correspondence between the values of two or more variables.

 You will observe an even more striking relationship if you also measure the particle's mass.
 Whenever you measure the acceleration, force, and mass simultaneously, you will observe values that display the relationship $F = MA$.

-Data scientists use variation and covariation to reveal unknown natural laws.
+These measurements—and the covariation that they display—would provide a way to discover the relationship $F = MA$ if you did not know that it existed ahead of time.
+Data science is built around this mechanism.Data scientists use measurements and covariation to reveal unknown natural laws.
 To do this, they use a tool perfectly suited to the job: data.

 ## Data